Meet Our Veterinarians

 Our veterinarians are passionate about providing your pet with the highest standard of care.
 With years of experience and a deep commitment to animal health, they are here to ensure your pet receives expert treatment tailored to their needs.
 Take a moment to learn more about the dedicated professionals who will care for your pet.

-Dr. Amanda Crawford, DVM, DACVAA, Director of Specialty Services
+Dr. Amanda Crawford, DVM, DACVAA, Director of Specialty Services, Co-Medical Director

 Dr. Amanda Crawford, DVM, DACVAA, serves as the Director of Specialty Services at Westford Veterinary.
 She earned her DVM degree from The Ohio State University in 2015.